Target-oriented least-squares reverse-time migration with Marchenko redatuming and double-focusing: Field data application: Theory

 The above-mentioned equations correspond to single-sided redatuming.
 To perform a double-sided redatuming, a convolution operation on the up-going and down-going parts of the Marchenko redatumed Green's function is proposed by \cite{Staring}.
 This operation involves filtering the down-going focusing function in a multi-dimensional manner:

 and

 where

-Here the vertical derivative is taken with respect to $\textbf{x}_r$.
+Here the vertical derivative is taken with respect to $\textbf{x}_r$, which is computed similarly to $\partial_{3,s}$, as discussed below Equation \ref{R_to_r}.
 Equations~\ref{double-G-} and~\ref{double-G+} use superscripts to indicate the direction of propagation at the receiver and source locations, respectively.
 The term "$df$" stands for "double-focused."
 This process is referred to as "Marchenko double-focusing."

-The Marchenko double-focusing technique yields two Green's functions, namely a down-going ($G^{+,+}_{df}$) and an up-going ($G^{-,+}_{df}$) Green's function (fig.~\ref{fig:images/Gplusdfpic.eps} and \ref{fig:images/Gmindfpic.eps}).
-The down-going Green's function has a band-limited delta function and interactions between the target and the overburden. $G^{-,+}_{df}$ can be interpreted as the continuation of propagation of $G^{+,+}_{df}$ through the target and recording the up-going part of it at the redatuming level.
+The Marchenko double-focusing technique yields two Green's functions, namely a down-going ($G^{+,+}_{df}$) and an up-going ($G^{-,+}_{df}$) Green's function (fig.~\ref{fig:Figure1c.eps} and \ref{fig:Figure1d.eps}).
+The down-going Green's function consists of a band-limited delta function and interactions between the target and the overburden. $G^{-,+}_{df}$ can be interpreted as the continuation of propagation of $G^{+,+}_{df}$ through the target and recording the up-going part of it at the redatuming level.
 This up-going wavefield includes interactions between the target and the overburden on the source side.
 In contrast, the conventional double-focusing approach involves using the inverse of the direct arrival of the transmission response of the overburden instead of the down-going Marchenko focusing function.
 However, this approach cannot predict and remove the multiples generated by the overburden.
-In the subsequent sections, the term "double-focusing" is a general term that refers to both methods, and it is explicitly mentioned where a distinction between the methods is necessary.
+In subsequent sections, the term "double-focusing" is a general expression that refers to both approaches, and it is explicitly mentioned where a distinction between the methods is necessary.